Back to School Again? Customer Data Platforms (CDPs) for Retail Help Change the Game

-A CDP Brings Data Together to Pull Shoppers In
+A CDP for Retail Brings Data Together to Pull Shoppers In

 An enterprise Customer Data Platform (CDP) can help retailers use data to drive every customer interaction, inspiring loyalty by personalizing experiences in new ways that keep shoppers coming back for more.
 This sophisticated data-first platform is crucial in helping retailers keep up with all things back-to-school.

-CDPs allow companies to unify all the streams of data in one accessible place.
+CDPs allow retailers to unify all the streams of data in one accessible place.
 And there is a lot of data to keep track of, coming from: